- Attempting to take the LAT as an ineligible candidate

 - Breach of any of the security arrangements for the LAT

-- Attempting to remove a test book or answer sheet or part thereof, or any notes, from the test room
+- Attempting to remove scratch paper (Admission Ticket) or any notes from the test room

 - Failure to follow test supervisor’s or proctor’s instructions at all times

 - Giving or receiving assistance during the test

 - Using prohibited aids (including but not limited to: notes, scrap paper, dictionary, calculator, mobile phone, digital watch, smart watch, smart glasses, audio or recording device of any kind, stationery items other than a pen, pencil and eraser)